-Our new monthly column, Feminize Your Canon, explores the lives of underrated and underread female authors.
+Our monthly column Feminize Your Canon explores the lives of underrated and underread female authors.

 In the summer of 1956, Violette Leduc, the autofiction pioneer and protegée of Simone de Beauvoir, began inpatient psychiatric treatment.
 She was forty-nine and suicidal.
 Her first two novels, L’asphyxie (translated as In the Prison of Her Skin) and L’affamée (The starving woman), both published in the late forties, were read and admired by Jean-Paul Sartre, Jean Cocteau, and Jean Genet.
 “She is an extraordinary woman,” Genet would tell people.
 “She is crazy, ugly, cheap, and poor, but she has a lot of talent.”
 Albert Camus, who had accepted L’asphyxie for his series at Éditions Gallimard, likewise considered Leduc a brilliant writer.
 But critics were underwhelmed, and the public all but ignored her work.
 “I don’t think of myself as not understood,” she writes.
 “I think of myself as nonexistent.”